Baby Is Filling Out…FAST

 Notice Anything Different?
 Stretch Marks, Varicose Veins, and Numbness

 As your body prepares for labor, you may notice some changes to your body that you don’t exactly love.
 Don’t worry, it’s completely normal.
-Every woman is different and will have a different experience with these events.
+Everyone is different and will have a different experience with these events.
 Here’s what you need to know:

-- Pregnancy Stretch Marks: The appearance of stretch marks does not mean that you’re gaining too much weight.
-About 90% of woman get them.
+- Pregnancy stretch marks: The appearance of stretch marks does not mean that you’re gaining too much weight.
+About 90% of women get them.
 Their prominence and duration are largely hereditary.

-Always consult your doctor if you believe your experience with these symptoms are abnormal.
+Always consult your doctor if you believe your experience with these symptoms is abnormal.